Canberra's own "Repair Shop"

 Conservation stabilises an item, mitigating against the agents of deterioration causing ongoing damage (this often has the bonus effect of making an item look better).

-Conservation can remove problems which are causing damage, provide solutions for safe storage and display, and improve the appearance of an item, enhancing its value and enabling greater appreciation.
+Conservation can remove problems that are causing damage, provide solutions for safe storage and display, and improve the appearance of an item, enhancing its value and enabling greater appreciation.
 Conservation preserves, protecting items from an ignoble demise via further neglect and disassociation from their stories, allowing them to be appreciated by future generations.

 Usually, there is a blend of the two philosophies in any treatment - we stabilise objects to ensure their ongoing survival, and also carry out restoration treatments such as retouching (to add in lost decorative detail) and replacing lost components (such as the end of a finger on a broken sculpture) - as long as these do not jeopardise the longevity of the item.